 Recertify supporting documents

-This is done by the Ministry of Foreign Affairs (MFA) in Putrajaya.
+This was done by the Ministry of Foreign Affairs (MFA) in Putrajaya.
 Documents are accepted in English or Bahasa Malaysia, so if your documents are in any other language, you may need it to be translated by a certified translator.
 Documents that are needed to be verified by the MFA for the foreigner in the relationship are:

 - Statutory declaration for marriage (again, i know~ i rolled my eyes too)